RobotLearning/traj-gen-and-tracking/README.md

 - Offline computation of optimal control trajectories for fixed ball distribution
 - Train distribution of landing as a Gaussian Process
-- Better InvKin that considers orientation and constraints to be copied from SL and mexed to MATLAB
-- InvKin to find initial solution to speed up computation
-- Options to speed up computation (including opt algorithm)
 - Implementing NLOPT in C ? [what to do with Kalman filter?]
 - Incorporate qmax qmin bounds in the optimization better